 As against feeling significant, it is when you try to do what someone else is doing that you become inferior because there is now a single measure for assessing both of you and you are counterfeit.
 When you were in your place, there was a different measure for measuring your contribution’s impact and you were satisfying that measure’s requirement

-PS: When your contribution seems like the very significant one according to our standard, you shouldn’t be deceived into thinking you are more worthy than others because we all play equally significant roles.
+PS: When your contribution seems like a very significant one according to our standard, you shouldn’t be deceived into thinking you are more worthy than others because we all play equally significant roles.

-As simple and unlikely as this model seems, it is the right and only true way to build your self-esteem—your true self-esteem— from scratch.
+As simple and unlikely as this model seems, it is the right and only true way to build your self-esteem— your true self-esteem from scratch.
 It is neither inflated nor low.
-It is high and just what you are worth.
+It is high; just what you are worth.